 The current off-situation could advantageously be complimented by an on- label approach developed by a multidisciplinary international collaboration.
-We propose a patient-centered, dynamic tool as add on to the SmPC/label and the HTA process, integrating clinical experievidence' (OIE) situation.

-ences and guidelines.
-This would enhance the off-label situation into an 'on-intelligent-
+We propose a patient-centered, dynamic tool as add on to the SmPC/label and the HTA process, integrating clinical experiences and guidelines.
+This would enhance the off-label situation into an 'on-intelligentevidence' (OIE) situation.
 6. Angiotensin II/angiotensin I ratio as pharmacodynamic parameter in healthy adults and children with heart failure treated with enalapril: insights from an adult population pharmacokinetic-pharmacodynamic model and the LENA studies